DaRi1925/JPEG_to_Array_for_Arduino_ESP32/README.md

 ## Usage Instructions

-1. Run the program by right-clicking on the convert.py.exe.py file, selecting "Open with", and choosing Python.
+1. Run the program by right-clicking on the `convert.py.exe.py` file, selecting "Open with", and choosing Python.

 2. In the graphical interface that appears, click the "Select Image" button and choose a JPEG or PNG file.

 3. The program will convert the image and save the data array in image_array.txt.

-4. Open image_array.txt, copy the array, and paste it into your Arduino/ESP32 sketch to display the image on your TFT screen.
+4. Open `image_array.txt`, copy the array, and paste it into your Arduino/ESP32 sketch to display the image on your TFT screen.

-## Installation and Running

-To start the application, simply right-click on 'convert.py.exe.py' and choose "Open with Python".

 ## License
 This project is licensed under the MIT License.